How to Enable or Disable Sticky Keys in Windows 11

 Summary

-- What is it?
-Sticky Keys lets you perform keyboard shortcuts without holding down multiple keys at once.
+- Sticky Keys helps users perform keyboard shortcuts without needing to hold down multiple keys at once.

 Was this guide helpful?